siennana/Psyche/Assets/#Ideas.md

 1. Protagonist is struggling with sanity, seeing delusions and unable to discern what is real when confronted with creepy manifestations etc

-2. Protagonist feels as tough they are being watched, becomes paranoid they are being hunted or stalked.
+2. Protagonist feels as though they are being watched, becomes paranoid they are being hunted or stalked.
 Things go missing, things are misplaced, etc